 - a.
 Regular Full-Time, Regular Part-Time, and Promotional Probationary Employees Seniority applies to regular full-time, regular part-time, and promotional probationary employees.
-Regular part-time employees, including promotional probationary employees working on a part-time basis, earn seniority based on a pro-rated percentage of regular full-time employees (for example, a 0.5 regular part-time employee working 20 hours per week will earn 0.5 service credits per month). - b.
-Initial Probationary Employees New probationary employees shall not have seniority during the initial probationary period of employment.
+Regular part-time employees earn seniority based on a pro-rated percentage of regular full-time employees (for example, a 0.5 regular part-time employee working 20 hours per week will earn 0.5 service credits per month). - b.
+Initial Probationary Employees Initial probationary employees shall not have seniority during the initial probationary period of employment.
 Upon completion of the initial probationary period of employment, an employee's most recent date of hire with the Employer shall be the employee's seniority date.